h2oai/datatable/docs/manual/comparison_with_pandas.rst

     7	c	3	8	8.0	4.0
     8	c	6	9	8.0	4.0

 In datatable, there are limitations currently.
 First, the joining dataframe must be keyed.
-Second, the column(s) used as the joining key(s) must be unique.
+Second, the values in the column(s) used as the joining key(s) must be unique, otherwise the keying operation will fail.
 Third, the join columns must have the same name.

 .. code-block:: python